kim01414/CEST_Analyzer/README.md

     $ git clone https://github.com/kim01414/CEST_Analyzer

 ## How to Use
-When you downloaded files and installed all requiremnts, then running:
+When you downloaded files and installed all requirements, then running:

     $ python main.py